 Mindfulness based cognitive therapy (TEDx Talk by Dr. Zingel, U. Toronto and MBCT website) was designed to help people who suffer repeated bouts of depression and chronic unhappiness.
 It combines the ideas of cognitive therapy with meditative practices and attitudes based on the cultivation of mindfulness (being consciously aware and accepting of one’s own present state, physical and emotional feelings and surroundings).
 The heart of this work lies in becoming acquainted with the modes of mind that often characterize mood disorders while simultaneously learning to develop a new relationship to them (basically Cognitive Behavioral Therapy + Jon Kabat-Zinn’s Mindfulness-Based Stress Reduction program).

 Another systematic review reported that mindfulness meditation “decreases binge eating across a variety of samples; reduces emotional eating for individuals engaging in this behavior” but does not “consistently produce significant weight loss”.
 (Katterman et al.,2014).
 However an earlier review found no such effect… “We found low evidence of no effect or insufficient evidence of any effect of meditation programs on positive mood, attention, substance use, eating habits, sleep, and weight.”
 (Goyal et al.,2014).
-Auch, this one is hard to digest.
+Ouch, this one is hard to digest.
 This same review, though, finds that “Mindfulness meditation programs had moderate evidence of improved anxiety, depression, and pain and low evidence of improved stress/distress and mental health-related quality of life.”

 (Gard et al.,2014) “While most studies were small pilot studies, they provide preliminary evidence that a variety of meditation techniques may be able to offset age-related cognitive decline and perhaps even increase cognitive capabilities in older adults.”